GaspardMerten/Firebase-Cloud-Messaging-Interop/README.md

 #### Step 3

-This last step will allow your browser to receive notification while your app is running in the background/closed.
+This last step will allow your browser to receive a notification while your app is running in the background/closed.

 Start by creating a file named 'firebase-messaging-sw.js' (your_project/web/firebase-messaging-sw.js).